Arkansas State Parks

 Devil's Den State Park (C-2)

-Fishing lake; bridle, nature and mountain bike trails; 25-mile backpacking trail.
+Nestled in a picturesque Ozark Mountain valley, this park features an 8-acre fishing lake; bridle, nature and mountain bike trails; and 15-mile backpacking trail.

-Cabins, restaurant, pool, picnic sites, pavilion, restrooms, hot showers, dump station, laundry, grocery, ice, hiking trails, visitor center with gift shop and exhibits, playground; canoe, kayak, pedal boat and backpacking equipment rentals.
+Cabins, restaurant (seasonal), pool, picnic sites, pavilion, restrooms, hot showers, dump station, laundry, grocery, ice, hiking trails, visitor center with gift shop and exhibits, playground.
+The park offers canoe, kayak, pedal boat and backpacking equipment rentals.
 Gasoline not available.
-Pets must be leashed at all times.

-NOTE: Trailers longer than 26 feet should use caution when using Hwy.
+* NOTE: Trailers longer than 26 feet should not use Hwy.
 74 due to mountainous road.